-What is a Transformer?
-What Does It Do?
+What is CCTV?
+What Does a CCTV System Do?

 A substation and its transformers play a critical role in managing energy transfer from high-voltage transmission lines to lower voltages suitable for end users.
 What is a transformer and what does it do?
 The answer lies in its ability to optimize electricity usage, ensuring reliability and cost-effectiveness.